mykelalvis/FATESRD/fate-srd.com/fate-srd.com/fate-codex/articles/Improvisational Mysteries.md

 ### Give every suspect an alibi.

-This is what allows you to run a truly improvisational mystery.
+This is what allows you to run a truly improvizational mystery.
 If everybody has a reason to be the culprit and a good explanation for it not being them, everything is up in the air.
 The result of this combination is that, even though you can have some idea of who could